Available in VPC

 $ kinit example -kt df.example.keytab

-If the connection is made successfully, then the following result is displayed.
+If the access is made successfully, the following appears.

 Connected to: Apache Hive (version 3.1.0.3.1.0.0-78)